bnema/waymon/README.md

    ```

 3. **First connection**: You'll be prompted on the server to approve the client's SSH key

-4. **Start using**: Move your mouse to the edge of the screen to switch control!

 ## Server Controls

 When running the server, you can use these keyboard shortcuts in the TUI: